Teenage Dream: Singles

 "Last Friday Night (T.G.I.F.)" was released on June 6, 2011, on contemporary hit and rhythmic contemporary radios as the fifth single from the album.
+The single had sold three million digital copies by mid-February 2012, becoming Perry's seventh single to do so.
 The song received generally mixed reviews from music critics.
 The song also received commercial success, peaking at number one in Canada, the Czech Republic, Slovakia and the US, topping the Billboard Hot 100 chart for two consecutive weeks.
 The music video was released worldwide on June 14, 2011.
 It guest stars Darren Criss, Rebecca Black, Kevin McHale, Kenny G, Hanson, Corey Feldman and Debbie Gibson.
 A remixed version of "Last Friday Night" was released on August 8, 2011, featuring American rapper Missy Elliott.
-On August 17, 2011, with "Last Friday Night (T.G.I.F.)", Perry made history as the second artist overall, and first female, to achieve five number one singles on the US Billboard Hot 100 chart from one album.
-The song also became Perry's fourth number one in Canada.

 "The One That Got Away" was released as the sixth single from Teenage Dream.
 The song was released on October 11, 2011, on US Mainstream radio.
 The song received mostly positive reviews from most music critics, who complimented Perry's serious tone.
 A teaser of the music video was also released in early November, and the full music video premiered on November 11, 2011, on The Ellen DeGeneres Show.
 On November 24, the single entered the top five of the Billboard Hot 100, making Teenage Dream one of only seven albums in US history to have six or more top 10 singles.
 On December 14, it became one in two albums to yield six top four songs, when it soared to number four, it later peaked at number three.